ethanmoffat/EndlessClient/README.md

  - Use built-in patching system prior to log-in to transfer files: help, gfx, pubs, maps, data, sounds, etc.
  - More than 3 characters per account
  - Trading items between characters on the same account (with restrictions)
- - Unbounded display size, including scaling HUD with display size
+ - Unbounded display size, including scaling HUD with display size (basically, re-vamp the HUD to a more modern design)
  - Timed map weather systems
  - Passive skills (planned for in original but never done)
  - In-game macros (planned for in original but never done)